lynndylanhurley/ng-token-auth/README.md

 ### $auth.submitLogin

-For users that signed up via email, the `$auth.submitLogin` method allows them to authenticate using the email and password they used to register their account.
+Once a user has completed email registration, they will be able to sign in using the `$auth.submitLogin` method.
+This method accepts an object with the following params.

+* `email`
+* `password`

+The `$auth.submitRegistration` method is available to the `$rootScope`.

 #### Example